oreil149/adelyn-oreilly.github.io/index.md

   <img src="https://github.com/oreil149/adelyn-oreilly.github.io/raw/main/StPaulTaxi.jpg" width="100%" height="80%" alt="St. Paul Taxi/Rideshare">
 </figure>

+Spatial analysis of demographic patterns using census data.

-#### The line features connecting origins and destinations to visualize transportation movement across the region.
+The line features connecting origins and destinations to visualize transportation movement across the region.
 The analysis found that personal vehicles dominate regional travel, while public transit, and active transportation are more common in dense urban areas.
 You can view the detailed [Transit Report](Transit Report.pdf).

 ### Map of Differenced Normalized Burn Ratio (dNBR) Symbolized by Severity